Why SEL Curriculum Matters: A Guide to Social-Emotional Learning

 4. Relationship skills: Teaching students effective communication, collaboration, and conflict resolution skills.

-5. Responsible decision-making: Empowering students to think critically, evaluate consequences, and make ethical choices.
+5. Responsible decision-making: Empowering students to think critically, evaluate consequences, and make ethical, constructive choices.

 An infographic depicting SEL's five key areas: self-awareness, decision-making, relationship skills, social awareness, and self-management.